somedatapacket/docs.humio.com/content/configuration/_index.md

 # Note, there is NO security on the zookeeper connections.
 Keep inside trusted LAN.
 #ZOOKEEPER_URL=localhost:2181

+# Maximum number of datasources (unique tag combinations) in a repo.
+# There will be a sub-directory for each combination that exists.
+# (Since v1.1.10)
+MAX_DATASOURCES=10000

 #Let Humio send emails using the Postmark service
 #Create a Postmark account and insert the token here